sutta » sn » sn48 » Saṁyutta Nikāya 48.40

 ‘uppannaṁ kho me idaṁ somanassindriyaṁ, tañca kho sanimittaṁ sanidānaṁ sasaṅkhāraṁ sappaccayaṁ.

 ‘The faculty of happiness has arisen in me.
-And that has a foundation, a source, a condition, and a reason.
+And that has a basis, a source, a condition, and a reason.

 tañca animittaṁ anidānaṁ asaṅkhāraṁ appaccayaṁ somanassindriyaṁ uppajjissatī’ti—netaṁ ṭhānaṁ vijjati.

-It’s not possible for the faculty of happiness to arise without a foundation, a source, a condition, or a reason.’
+It’s not possible for the faculty of happiness to arise without a basis, a source, a condition, or a reason.’

 So somanassindriyañca pajānāti, somanassindriyasamudayañca pajānāti, somanassindriyanirodhañca pajānāti, yattha cuppannaṁ somanassindriyaṁ aparisesaṁ nirujjhati tañca pajānāti.